 Rate limiting should be fine-tuned based on business needs.
 Some API endpoints may require stricter policies due to their sensitivity or resource intensity.
 For instance, endpoints handling financial transactions might necessitate lower thresholds than those serving public data.

-Tailoring rate limits according to specific use cases allow organizations to balance security with user experience effectively while minimizing the risk of abuse.
+Tailoring rate limits according to specific use cases allows organizations to balance security with user experience effectively while minimizing the risk of abuse.

 5. Throttle Sensitive Operations